BorderTech/java-common/README.md

 _Note that java projects should generally not consume this directly but instead should use qa-parent as a parent POM instead._

-## qa-parent
+### qa-parent

-It runs quality assurance checks on your java code using tools such as:
+The qa-parent runs quality assurance checks on your java code using tools such as:

 - the [Checkstyle plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin) to check the code style used by the developers
 - the [PMD plugin](https://maven.apache.org/plugins/maven-pmd-plugin) for source code analysis